Talgarth: Culture and community

 Talgarth was an important healthcare location for many years, as the home of the large psychiatric hospital, the Mid Wales Hospital and the Mid and West Wales College of Nursing and Midwifery.
 Changes in health legislation in the 1980s saw such hospitals closed.
 The Mid Wales Hospital closed permanently in the 1990s.
 Since the early 2000s, regeneration efforts have been in place to support Talgarth's future.
 A relief road has reduced road traffic in the town centre, allowing new businesses to open and buildings to be renovated and restored.
 The historic mill in the centre of town featured on the BBC's Village SOS television series.

 History

 Roman period

 A fort near Cwmdu (Pen-y-Gaer) is of significance to Talgarth, as it was the site where a 1st-century AD British chieftain, Caratacus (of the Catuvellauni tribe), fought with the Romans.

-The Dark Ages
+Subroman Period

 Talgarth was the royal residence of Brychan, King of Brycheiniog, in the 5th century AD.
 With three wives, 24 daughters and 24 sons, the family was an important force in Wales and responsible for the spread of Christianity throughout the region.